-The Safari Workaround allowed Google to bypass default privacy settings in iPhones, allowing Google to track browser-generated information to sell for advertising purposes.
+The Safari Workaround allowed Google to bypass default privacy settings in iPhones.
+This then allowed Google to track browser-generated information to sell for advertising purposes.

 The facts of the case are as follows:

 “The respondent (Lloyd) has issued a claim alleging that the appellant (‘Google’) has breached its duties as a data controller under the DPA to over 4m Apple iPhone users during a period of some months in 2011- 2012, when Google was able to collect and use their browser generated information.
-The respondent sued on his own behalf and on behalf of a class of other residents in England and Wales whose data was collected in this way.
+The respondent sued on his own behalf and also on behalf of a class of other residents in England and Wales whose data was collected in this way.
 He applied for permission to serve the claim out of the jurisdiction.
-Google opposed the application on the grounds that (i) the pleaded facts did not disclose any basis for claiming compensation under the DPA and (ii) the court should not in any event permit the claim to continue as a representative action.“
+Google opposed the application on the grounds that (i) the pleaded facts did not disclose any basis for claiming compensation under the DPA.
+And (ii) the court should not, in any event, permit the claim to continue as a representative action.“

 The on-going legal battle has highlighted the importance of GDPR and Cookie policies on the internet.

-Meaning that if you’re a business owner, this is case is something you should be aware of and comply accordingly.
+Meaning that if you’re a business owner, this case is something you should be aware of and comply with accordingly.

-As a business owner, you are responsible for the data that you collect, store, and use when your website is visited.
+As a business owner, you are responsible for the data.
+This for example includes the data that you collect, store, and use when your website is visited.

 You must check that you are compliant with the current GDPR/DPA 2018 guidelines.

-If this is something you are struggling with, or if further information is required, Social+ (part of The Unite Group) can help ensure that your website is fully compliant with these guidelines.
+If this is something you are struggling with why not get in touch with Social+ (part of The Unite Group) They can help ensure that your website is fully compliant with these guidelines.

-Social+ offer website maintenance as part of their services and the team would be more than happy to take you through the requirements step by step.
+Social+ offers website maintenance as part of their services.
+Their team would be more than happy to take you through the requirements step by step.

-If this is something that you would want to hear more about give us a call on 0191 466 1050 or email on email@example.com.
+If this is something that you would want to hear more about give us a call.
+0191 466 1050 or email on firstname.lastname@example.org.